microsoft/vscode-docs/api/get-started/your-first-extension.md

 DateApproved: 12/6/2018

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: Create your first Visual Studio Code extension with a simple Hello World example.
+MetaDescription: Create your first Visual Studio Code extension (plug-in) with a simple Hello World example.
 ---

 # Your First Extension